dataluscorp/browser/docs/contributing/debugging/stacktrace_report.rst

 .. note::

-   **Note:** When filing a crash report, it is important to know whether the crash occurs with `Firefox safe mode <http://support.mozilla.com/kb/Safe+Mode>`__.
+   **Note:** When filing a crash report, it is important to know whether the crash occurs with `Datalus safe mode <http://support.mozilla.com/kb/Safe+Mode>`__.
 This helps engineers determine whether a particular
    `extension <http://support.mozilla.com/kb/Troubleshooting+extensions+and+themes>`__